 This full-year course will give students an analytical perspective on government and politics in the United States.
 The course includes both the study of general concepts used to interpret U.S. government and politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
 Students will become acquainted with the variety of theoretical perspectives and explanations for various behaviors and outcomes in American politics.
 Students are expected to take the AP Exam in May.
-This course fulfills the graduation requirement for a full year of U.S. History.
+This course fulfills the graduation requirement for a full year of U.S. History in 2025 - 2026 but will not count as U.S. History credit thereafter.